-Based on the information available with the Company, the balance due to micro and small enterprises as defined under the Micro, Small and Medium Enterprises Development (MSMED) Act, 2006 is ₹ Nil (31 March 2021; ₹ Nil) and no interest has been paid or is payable during the year under the terms of the MSMED Act, 2006.
+Based on the information available with the Company, the balance due to micro and small enterprises as defined under the Micro, Small and Medium Enterprises Development (MSMED) Act, 2006 is \exists Nil (31 March 2021; \exists Nil) and no interest has been paid or is payable during the year under the terms of the MSMED Act, 2006.
 The information provided by the Company has been relied upon by the auditors.

-(₹ in crores)
+(? in crores)

-Particulars As at ∆s at
+Particulars As at As at

 31 March 2022 31 March 2021

 a.
-Amounts payable to suppliers under MSMED (suppliers) as ou 31 March 2022
+Amounta payable to suppliers under MSMED (suppliers) as ou 31 March 2022

-Principal -

-Interest due thereon - -
+Principa] Interest due thereon -

 b.
 Payments made to suppliers beyond the appointed day during the year

-Principal Principal - -
+Principal - -

-Interest thus thereon - -
+Interest due thereon - -

 c.
 Amount of interest due and payable for delay in payment (which have been paid but beyond the appointed duy during the year) but without adding the interest under MSMED -

 d.
-Amount of interest scenard and remaining nopaid as us 11 March 2022 - -
+Annunt of interest accrued and remaining nopaid as 05 31 March 2022 - -

 e.
-Auxount of interest remaining due and payable to suppliers disallowable as deductible expenditure under facome Tax Act, 1961 - -
+Amount of interest remaining due and payable to suppliers disallowable as deductible expenditure under facome Tax Act, 1961 - -